Badland (2019 film): Production

-Filming took place on location in Santa Clarita, California at the Veluzat Movie ranch.
-Lee had watched the 2017 revisionist western Hostiles (film) and felt inspired, but also began reminiscing about films he watched with his grandparents and was inspired "to write something as a throwback to those types of movies but not make something 'corny' in a way.
-Something with heavy drama but still maintaining those old traditions and tropes of the 60s and 70s".
+Filming took place on location in Santa Clarita, California, at the Veluzat movie ranch.
+Lee had watched the 2017 revisionist Western Hostiles and felt inspired, but also began reminiscing about films he watched with his grandparents, and was inspired "to write something as a throwback to those types of movies, but not make something 'corny' in a way, something with heavy drama, but still maintaining those old traditions and tropes of the '60s and '70s".

 Reception

-Joe Leydon in Variety (magazine) said "Justin Lee's indie Western should satisfy genre enthusiasts with a strong cast and an entertaining spin on a familiar story."
+Joe Leydon in Variety said, "Justin Lee's indie Western should satisfy genre enthusiasts with a strong cast and an entertaining spin on a familiar story."